gelnomo/ART.-National-Inter-University-Big-Data-And-AI-Challenge-2023/README.md

     * Developing a statistical model to assess the relative importance of each risk factor.

 3. **Evaluation of RT-PCR Reports:**
-    * Analyzing the sensitivity and specificity of RT-PCR reports in identifying travellers with active COVID-19 infection.
+    * Analyzing the sensitivity and specificity of RT-PCR reports in identifying travelers with active COVID-19 infection.
     * Assessing the correlation between RT-PCR results and other risk factors.
     * Evaluating the effectiveness of RT-PCR reports in predicting subsequent COVID-19 diagnoses.

 **Expected Outcome:**

-* **Enhanced understanding of the effectiveness of RT-PCR reports for identifying travellers needing retesting.**
+* **Enhanced understanding of the effectiveness of RT-PCR reports for identifying travelers needing retesting.**

 **Potential Challenges:**